 Definition of Auction Protocols

 This specification focuses on the bilateral (re)negotiation of agreements.
-Since auction protocols are one-to-many negotiations they are regarded as alternative negotiation approach.
+Since auction protocols are one-to-many negotiations they are regarded as alternative negotiation approaches.

 Notational Conventions and Terminology

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in RF C 2119 [BRADNER1].